jojogilx/explodingKittensScala/README.md

 > Better code
 >
 > Nope card implementation and testing ✔
 >
-> Multiple cards being played
+> Cat cards implementation ✔
 >
-> Cat cards implementation
+> Is it possible to notify players if server is down?
 >
-> Attack stacking and interruption
+> check if room is buggy after players try to join incorrectly
 >
-> Is it possible to notify players if server is down?
+> players being dealt the same hand fix ✔

+### Last milestone:
+> Nope card being asked at the same time, accept first answer, instead of going through the players 1 by 1
 >
-> Nope card being asked at the same time, accept first answer, instead of going through the players 1 by 1
+> Multiple cards being played
+>
+> Attack stacking and interruption